ucl-dark/pax/docs/getting-started/runners.md

 ## Specifying a Runner

 Pax centers around its runners, pieces of custom experiment logic that leverage the speed of JAX.
-Below is an example of that logic:
+After specifying the environment and agents, a runner carries out the experiment.
+The code below shows a portion of a runner that carries out a rollout and updates the agent:

 ```
 def _rollout(carry, unused):